shakes76/PatternAnalysis-2024/recognition/47034073_siamese/README.md

 Image pixels were rescaled intensitied were rescaled to be in the range [0, 1] by dividing through by the RGB maximum 255.
 Images were also augmented online during training with a random horizontal flip with probability 0.5 and then a random vertical flip with probability 0.5.
 Colour augmentation was not used as the true colour was likely to be a very important feature for classification of lesions [[]]().

+Equal class sampling during embedding network training was tried to help alleviate class imbalance.
+This is a sampling technique where each minibatch is formed by exactly half of the observations from each class.
+This was found empirically to perform worse than standard random minibatch sampling which was more representative the ground truth distribution.
+However, for classifier training, precision and recall for the malignant class would perform poorly using the whole training set.
+Instead, for this stage the majority class was undersampled to match the size of the malignant class, that was 374 observations from each class.

 ## The Training Algorithm and Triplet Loss
 A triamese network was used with the triplet loss [[2]](#2), an extension of the siamese network popularised for one-shot image recognition [[1]](#1).
 For this training framework we first compute feature embeddings outputted by the second last layer of a ResNet50 before softmax is applied.
 The ResNet architecture can be seen in Figure [num]().
 Pre-trained ImageNet weights were not used, as it was thought that features trained on natural objects would not transfer well to lesion images.
 Pre-trained network weights have been shown to be inflexible in some cases [[]]().
 The ResNet50 produced features are then passed through an additional embedding head which creates a 256-dimensional latent embedding vectors.
 The final embedding is then normalized such that has unit $L_2$ norm.
 Let the final normalized embedding be given by $f(x)$ where $f$ is the embedding mapping and $x$ is lesion image.
 The architecture of the embedding head can be seen in Figure.